This document introduces the concepts that you need to understand how to configure an external Application Load Balancer.

 High availability and failover in external Application Load Balancers can be configured at the load balancer level.
 This is handled by creating backup regional external Application Load Balancers in any region where you require backup.

-The following table describes the failover behavior in each mode:
+The following table describes the failover behavior.

 Load balancer mode | Failover methods |